jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 ### 18 Conditions for consent if 1 or more tests in Part 3 are met
 (1) This clause applies if consent is to be granted for an overseas investment on the basis that 1 or more of the tests in Part 3 are met.
 (2) For each test (as set out in the first column of the following table) that is met,—The following table is small in size and has 3 columns.
-Column 1 is headed If consent is granted on the basis of the following test Column 2 is headed ... conditions that require the following must be imposed on the consent in relation to the residential land Column 3 is headed ... except in the following circumstancesIf consent is granted on the basis of the following test... conditions that require the following must be imposed on the consent in relation to the residential land... except in the following circumstances1Increased housing test1 or more increased housing outcomes (as defined in clause 11)The on-sale outcome (as defined in clause 17)Clause 11(2)﻿(a) applies (which relates to the operation of a long-term accommodation facility) to the extent that that clause appliesOr an exemption under clause 20 applies (which relates to large developments with shared equity, rent-to-buy, and rental arrangements) (but see clause 20(3))The non-occupation outcome (as defined in clause 17)2Non-residential use testThe non-residential use outcome (as defined in clause 13)If clause 13(2) applies, the non-occupation outcome (as defined in clause 17)The incidental residential use test is applied for and metIf clause 13(4) applies, the on-sale outcome (as defined in clause 17) (but only in relation to the remaining part of the residential land)3Incidental residential use testThe incidental residential use outcome (as defined in clause 14)If clause 14(4) applies, the on-sale outcome (as defined in clause 17) (but only in relation to the remaining part of the residential land)
+Column 1 is headed If consent is granted on the basis of the following test Column 2 is headed ... conditions that require the following must be imposed on the consent in relation to the residential land Column 3 is headed ... except in the following circumstancesIf consent is granted on the basis of the following test... conditions that require the following must be imposed on the consent in relation to the residential land... except in the following circumstances1Increased housing test1 or more increased housing outcomes (as defined in clause 11)The on-sale outcome (as defined in clause 17)Clause 11(2)﻿(a) applies (which relates to the operation of a long-term accommodation facility) to the extent that that clause appliesOr an exemption under clause 20 applies (which relates to large developments with shared equity, rent-to-buy, and rental arrangements) (but see clause 20(3))The non-occupation outcome (as defined in clause 17)1ALarge rental development testThe large rental development outcome (as defined in clause 11A(1)﻿(b))The on-sale outcome (as defined in clause 17), if clause 11A(1)﻿(b) ceases to be metThe non-occupation outcome (as defined in clause 17)2Non-residential use testThe non-residential use outcome (as defined in clause 13)If clause 13(2) applies, the non-occupation outcome (as defined in clause 17)The incidental residential use test is applied for and metIf clause 13(4) applies, the on-sale outcome (as defined in clause 17) (but only in relation to the remaining part of the residential land)3Incidental residential use testThe incidental residential use outcome (as defined in clause 14)If clause 14(4) applies, the on-sale outcome (as defined in clause 17) (but only in relation to the remaining part of the residential land)
   (a) the second column sets out the conditions that must be imposed on the consent in relation to the residential land in respect of which the test is met; but
   (b) if any circumstances set out in the third column relating to a condition apply, the condition need not be imposed.

 ### 19 Conditions for consent if benefit to New Zealand test is met and residential land is involved
-(1) This clause applies for the purposes of sections 16A(1)﻿(c) and 16B and the grant of a consent for an overseas investment on the basis that the benefit to New Zealand test is met and the relevant land is or includes residential land.
+(1) This clause applies for the purposes of section 16B and the grant of a consent for an overseas investment on the basis that the benefit to New Zealand test is met and the relevant land is or includes residential land.
 (2) In the following table,—The following table is small in size and 4 columns.
 Column 1 has no heading.
-Column 2 is headed If residential land outcome is Column 3 is headed ... conditions that require the following must be imposed on the consent in relation to the residential land Column 4 is headed ... except in the following circumstancesIf residential land outcome is... conditions that require the following must be imposed on the consent in relation to the residential land... except in the following circumstances1On-saleThe on-sale outcome (as defined in clause 17)2 Use for non-residential purposesThe residential land is not used, nor held for future use, for residential dwellings or long-term accommodation facilities3Operation of a long-term accommodation facility on the residential land (whether the facility is existing or is being or proposed to be constructed)Operation of the long-term accommodation facility The non-occupation outcome (as defined in clause 17)4Increased residential dwellingsEither or both of the following:The on-sale outcome (as defined in clause 17)An exemption under clause 20 (which relates to large developments with shared equity, rent-to-buy, and rental arrangements) applies (but see clause 20(3))Or an exemption under clause 21 (which relates to indirect and minority interests) applies (but see clause 21(3))The non-occupation outcome (as defined in clause 17)5Residential purposes incidental to a relevant businessThe incidental residential use outcome (as defined in clause 14)6Occupation as main home or residence (but this outcome is only available to the extent that the commitment to reside in New Zealand test is met)The occupation requirement (as defined in clause 6)No key individuals are overseas personsThe disposal requirement (as defined in clause 6)No key individuals are overseas persons7Operation of existing shared equity, rent-to-buy, or rental arrangements (as defined in subclause (3)) in a development of 20 or more residential dwellings (but this outcome is only available if the consent holder (OP) is in the business of providing residential dwellings by 1 or more of those arrangements)All of the residential dwellings in the development are dealt with by OP under 1 or more of the arrangements referred to in clause 20(2)﻿(a)The non-occupation outcome (as defined in clause 17)8Any other caseThe non-occupation outcome (as defined in clause 17)
+Column 2 is headed If residential land outcome is Column 3 is headed ... conditions that require the following must be imposed on the consent in relation to the residential land Column 4 is headed ... except in the following circumstancesIf residential land outcome is... conditions that require the following must be imposed on the consent in relation to the residential land... except in the following circumstances1On-saleThe on-sale outcome (as defined in clause 17)2 Use for non-residential purposesThe residential land is not used, nor held for future use, for residential dwellings or long-term accommodation facilities3Operation of a long-term accommodation facility on the residential land (whether the facility is existing or is being or proposed to be constructed)Operation of the long-term accommodation facility The non-occupation outcome (as defined in clause 17)4Increased residential dwellingsEither or both of the following:The on-sale outcome (as defined in clause 17)An exemption under clause 20 (which relates to large developments with shared equity, rent-to-buy, and rental arrangements) applies (but see clause 20(3))Or an exemption under clause 21 (which relates to indirect and minority interests) applies (but see clause 21(3))The non-occupation outcome (as defined in clause 17)5Residential purposes incidental to a relevant businessThe incidental residential use outcome (as defined in clause 14)6Occupation as main home or residence (but this outcome is only available to the extent that the commitment to reside in New Zealand test is met)The occupation requirement (as defined in clause 6)No key individuals are overseas personsThe disposal requirement (as defined in clause 6)No key individuals are overseas persons7Operation of existing shared equity, rent-to-buy, or rental arrangements (as referred to in the next column) in a development of 20 or more residential dwellingsAll of the residential dwellings in the development are dealt with under 1 or more of the following arrangements that are satisfactory to the relevant Ministers:The non-occupation outcome (as defined in clause 17)8Any other caseThe non-occupation outcome (as defined in clause 17)
   (a) the first column lists a residential land outcome; and (b) the second column describes the set of conditions for the residential land outcome; and (c) the third column describes the circumstances (if any) when an exemption may apply.
   (a) an increase in the number of residential dwellings constructed on the residential land (including an increase from 0):
-  (b) development works on the land to support the doing of things described in paragraph (a) (3) In item 7 of the table in subclause (2), shared equity, rent-to-buy, or rental arrangements, in relation to an existing development, means arrangements corresponding to those referred to in clause 20(2)﻿(a).
+  (b) development works on the land to support the doing of things described in paragraph (a) (a) joint ownership of the residential dwelling with an occupier (for example, an arrangement commonly referred to as a shared equity arrangement):
+  (b) divestment of ownership of the residential dwelling to the occupier over a period of time (for example, an arrangement commonly referred to as a rent-to-buy arrangement):
+  (c) lease of the residential dwelling to an occupier:
+  (d) divestment of ownership of the residential dwelling (3)

 **Exemptions from on-sale outcome and condition**